O-R-G/arena-momentum/README.md

 # Are.na Momentum

 This project creates a synchronized slideshow from Are.na channels.
-It fetches content daily from a specified Are.na group, generates a schedule, and displays the content in a synchronized way across multiple devices.
+It fetches content daily from a specified Are.na profile, generates a schedule, and displays the content in a synchronized way across multiple devices.

 ## Setup